What does Transomnia mean?

 We supply retailers, wholesalers, mail order companies, in fact any bona fide trader buying to re-sell our products.
-We try to make it as easy as possible to do business with us; we have sales agents in all parts of the UK and Ireland who’ll be happy to come and visit you with catalogues and samples and discuss the range with you.
-You can also order a catalogue directly from us (see the Contact Us page), and order online (see below) or send us your orders by email, phone, fax, post, or even carrier pigeon.
+We try to make it as easy as possible to do business with us; we have sales agents in all parts of the UK who’ll be happy to come and visit you with catalogues and samples and discuss the range with you.
+You can also order a catalogue directly from us (see the Contact Us page), and order online (see below) or send us your orders by email, phone, fax, post - or even carrier pigeon.
 We’re happy to open a credit account for UK and Ireland customers from your first order, provided you’ve been trading for more than 12 months and can provide satisfactory trade references.
 If you’re a new business, or you just prefer to pay up-front, we can invoice you on a pro forma basis with a 2.5% pro forma discount.

 Can I order online?

 To register for an online account and/or access the site, click the 'Trade Login' button at the top of this page.

 Will you supply any retailer who wants to buy from you?